melo-alec/marx/README.md

 # Marx

-Marx Editor was created in the memory of late Karl Heinrich Marx (1818 - 1883).
+Marx  was created in the memory of late Karl Heinrich Marx (1818 - 1883).
-This is a small tribute to honour his writings including the legendary book "The Communist Manifesto"
+This is a small tribute to honour his writings including the legendary book "The Communist Manifesto".
+A wysiwyg editor with blend in styles, formatting, font families and everything needed to make your rich text edit smoother

 ## Usage